 - Intensive faculty mentoring and support during the medical school or other advanced training application process

-- Free registration to the Population Health Colloquium, a large national meeting hosted by the College and held each year in Philadelphia
+- Online admission to the Population Health Colloquium, a large national meeting hosted by the College and held each year in Philadelphia

 - Financial support, up to $1,000, toward an MCAT, PCAT, DAT, or similar clinical program entrance exam preparation course

-Students on the LEAP Pathway must be prepared to manage the workload of a traditional two-year program in one academic year.
+Students on the LEAP Pathway must be prepared to manage the workload of a traditional 18 month program in one academic year.
 LEAP students are required to:

 - Maintain active status in the MPH program on the LEAP Pathway (three trimesters of full-time study, including 15 courses and a series of structured supplemental learning activities)